armandossrecife/my_validation3/README.md

 You manually review and classify the selected 226 issues to assess their architectural impact.
 This could involve identifying whether the issue relates to architectural changes, refactoring, or other factors.

 7. Semi-automatic classification aided by ChatGPT with Prompt Engineering:
 In this step, you use ChatGPT to assist in the classification process.
 You might provide prompts to ChatGPT to help automate or semi-automate some of the classification tasks.
+More details in https://github.com/armandossrecife/my_validation3/blob/main/inspection_process.md

 8. Degree of Agreement Calculation comparing 6 and 7:
 This step involves calculating the degree of agreement between the manual classification and the semi-automatic classification performed with the help of ChatGPT.
 You need to quantify how closely the two methods align.